Welcome to fabulous Bitkenstan.

-I'm making an alphabet of NFT "coins" and airdropping most of them.
+I made a series of alphabet of NFT "coins" and airdropped most of them.

 The "Satoshi Cup 2020" went down October 31, 2020 to celebrate the bitcoin whitepaper's release.
 You can download a pdf of everything Satoshi wrote or watch everything he wrote, set to fantastic polka music.
 Because, why not?